ddmitov/perl-executing-browser/doc/SETTINGS.md

 }
 ```

+A JavaScript settings object for a Perl script run by PEB may have the following properties:

 * **scriptRelativePath**
   ``String`` for the relative path of a Perl script run by PEB
   The script relative path is converted to a full path using the ``{PEB_app_directory}`` as a root folder.